kaikramer/keystore-explorer/kse/res/readmes/manual/readme.txt

 1) These instructions assume that the JRE's bin directory has been added to your path.

-2) Unzip the archive

-3) Change to the kse directory
+2) Change to the kse directory

 3) Enter the following command: